NewTech-bit/DLB/README.md

 - model with dropout layer
 - model with RNN architecture

-2. A neural network is built for detecting cats and dogs:
+2. A neural network have been built for detecting images of cats and dogs:
 - DLB_FinalDataChallenge_vFinal

 Group 3: